 It can be a challenge to find those ‘in-between’ sizes for children still in need of daytime and nighttime protection as they are often too big for many typical baby diapers but then still too small for adult-sized protection.
 It may be worth checking out the cost and quality of store/pharmacy-brand products.
 Here are several name-brand products parents of children on the spectrum have used with success.
-Some websites offer excellent discounts and even free shipping on bulk orders so be sure to do a little research.
-Some of the links below are Amazon affiliate links, so if you buy through these links Autism Parenting Magazine will receive a commission.
-As an Amazon Associate I earn from qualifying purchases.

-- Up to size 6 – 35+ lbs

-Later crawl | It can be a challenge to find those ‘in-between’ sizes for children still in need of daytime and nighttime protection as they are often too big for many typical baby diapers but then still too small for adult-sized protection.
-It may be worth checking out the cost and quality of store/pharmacy-brand products.
-Here are several name-brand products parents of children on the spectrum have used with success.
-Some websites offer excellent discounts and even free shipping on bulk orders so be sure to do a little research.
+Some websites offer excellent discounts and even free shipping on bulk orders, so be sure to do a little research.
 Some of the links below are Amazon affiliate links, so if you buy through these links Autism Parenting Magazine will receive a commission.
 As an Amazon Associate I earn from qualifying purchases.

 - Up to size 6 – 35+ lbs